C-A-Hernandez/PostgreSQLDataEngineeringProj1/README.md

-Sixth commit to documentation branch
+Seventh commit to documentation branch